 The former title sponsor of Williams, ROKiT, has been ordered by a US judge to pay more than £26 million to the Formula 1 team.
 ROKiT joined Williams as title sponsor ahead of the 2019 season and appeared on the cars of George Russell and Nicholas Latifi during pre-season testing in 2020.
 However, COVID-19 then hit, with the sponsor reneging on the deal and Williams not running the ROKiT livery once the season got underway in July 2020.
 This meant a planned three-year deal ended after only one, with ROKiT withholding scheduled money to the team.
 As a result, Williams took the case to court believing their contract had been breached.

 Williams awarded legal victory

+In the United States District Court for the Central District of California, Judge Christina A Synder ruled on December 1st that ROKiT is liable to pay £26,220,094.25 GBP to Williams.
+That equates to $32.2 million USD.
+ROKiT must also pay £1 million to cover Williams' legal costs.
 Williams remain without a title sponsor, but has since been sold to US firm Dorilton Capital, while the telecommunications company remain active in motorsport sponsorship, mainly in Formula E and British Touring Cars, sponsoring Nicholas Hamilton - the brother of Lewis.